Skip to main content

 Pain Medicine located in Boise, ID

-If you suffer from chronic pain that’s seldom, if ever, relieved by conservative medical care, radiofrequency ablation could be the solution you need.
-At Pain Care Boise in downtown Boise, Idaho, William Binegar, MD, and Christopher Vaughan, MD, specialize in radiofrequency ablation.
+If you suffer from chronic pain that’s seldom, if ever, relieved by conservative medical care, radio frequency ablation could be the solution you need.
+At Pain Care Boise in downtown Boise, Idaho, Christopher Vaughan, MD, specialize in radio frequency ablation.
 Both provide long-lasting pain relief.
 For some, the pain goes away for good after this treatment.
-To learn if radiofrequency ablation can help you, schedule an appointment online today or call the office.
+To learn if radio frequency ablation can help you, schedule an appointment online today or call the office.

 Neck, Midback, and Low Back Pain